This post was originally published in May, 2021. Last updated: February 6, 2022.

 In Shopify, the “Recommended products” section displays an automatically generated list of product recommendations.

 Products are recommended based on an algorithm that predicts the most relevant products based on the product a customer is interacting with.
 (Source: Shopify, Showing product recommendations on product pages)

 The algorithm uses sales data (to determine which products are frequently bought together) and product descriptions (to determine which products are similar or complement each other).
 The algorithm associates up to ten similar products per product and displays them in order of relevance.

 There are certain limitations you need to be aware of.
 For example, depending on your Shopify plan, you can display different types of product recommendations on your product pages.
 Also, you can’t customize the algorithm to exclude specific products (unless you write custom code).
-Learn more → Shopify, Showing product recommendations on product pages
+Learn more → Shopify, Product recommendations

 Some Shopify themes support product recommendations by default:

-The app sports a ⭐ 4.8 rating.
-It has a free plan and a paid version that costs $9.99 / month (a 7-day free trial is available).
+The app sports a ⭐⭐⭐⭐⭐- rating.
+It has a free plan and a paid version that costs $9.90/month (a 7-day free trial is available).

 Step 7: Be mindful of anchor text.

 Anchor text is important because it helps Google understand what the interlinked page is about and whether it is relevant to the page that contains the link.